 Powerful letters of recommendation provide ample detail and evidence of:

-Try not to rely solely on a summary of the candidate’s performance in a class or a cursory review of his/her transcripts and/or resume.
+Try not to rely solely on a summary of the candidate’s performance in a class or a cursory review of their transcripts and/or resume.
 Rather, seek a balanced, detailed, honest yet favorable portrait of the candidate from your perspective that addresses the criteria desired by the particular fellowship.
-Feel free to ask the candidate if there is anything that he/she would like you to mention in your letter.
+Feel free to ask the candidate if there is anything that they would like you to mention in your letter.